-2.28 The review notes that the carbon offset price "is higher than previous national prices adopted in/by other local plans" but it does not provide viability or justification for the uplift.
+2.29 The review notes that the carbon offset price "is higher than previous national prices adopted in/by other local plans" but it does not provide viability or justification for the uplift.

-2.29 We do not support policy NZC2(C) as this exceeds the requirements for the homes to be net zero carbon ready as set out in the FHS.
-The high carbon offset price is not sufficiently justified.
+- 2.30 We do not support policy NZC2(C) as this exceeds the requirements for the homes to be net zero carbon ready as set out in the FHS.
+The high carbon offset price is not sufficiently justified. - 2.31 It is our opinion that the industry is not yet in apposition to deliver on-site operationally net zero carbon homes.
+Several reasons for this exist including an under resourced industry, contractors who have not yet been educated and equipped to build out the new technologies and infrastructure, the impact the proposed policies would place on land viability assessments, and business' uncertainty in costing for these standards.

-Policy NZC3: Embodied Carbon Summary of policy
+Policy NZC3: Embodied Carbon

+Summary of policy

-2.30 New major developments should demonstrate how embodied carbon of the development has been reduced.
+2.32 New major developments should demonstrate how embodied carbon of the development has been reduced.
 A whole life-cycle carbon assessment is required for proposed developments over 50 dwellings.